Kamala Harris says Trump’s comment on women ‘is offensive to everybody’ - WTOP News

 “I have a wife and a daughter, so I wouldn’t let no predator like that come around” them, Kinlicheenie said.

-At a Trump rally in Albuquerque, Sarah Pyle, 41, cited the opposition to allowing transgender athletes to compete in women’s events to portray Trump as someone who helps women.
+At a Trump rally in Albuquerque, New Mexico, Sarah Pyle, 41, cited the opposition to allowing transgender athletes to compete in women’s events to portray Trump as someone who helps women.

 “I don’t want my girls to grow up in a world like this,” the Albuquerque mother said, referring to the controversy.
 “We fought for women’s rights for so long, and now we’re giving them back to men.
 It makes no sense.”